-There may be times you find yourself contracting inside of IR35, due to the nature and circumstances stipulated in your contract and working practices.
-Even though your contract maybe inside IR35 this doesn’t necessarily mean you should automatically think, I need to work through an umbrella company, as there are still many benefits of running your own limited company.
+There may be times you find yourself contracting inside IR35, due to the nature and circumstances stipulated in your contract and working practices.
+Even though your contract may be inside IR35 this doesn’t necessarily mean you should automatically think that you need to work through an umbrella company, as there are still many benefits of running your own limited company.

 Should I use an umbrella company, instead of working inside IR35?

-There are of course less benefits working through a limited company when operating inside of IR35, for example you can’t take dividend payments from your company.
-Though this is only fair as there are fewer burdens then if you were to be working outside of IR35, such as some contractors working inside IR35 still receive holiday pay, sick pay and attend staff training days.
+There are of course fewer benefits from working through a limited company when operating inside IR35, for example you can’t take dividend payments from your company.
+However, this is only fair as there are fewer burdens than if you were to be working outside IR35, such as some contractors working inside IR35 still receive holiday pay, sick pay and attend staff training days.

-Some of the benefits of working inside of IR35 over using an umbrella company include:
+Some of the benefits of working inside IR35 over using an umbrella company include:

 - Nixon Williams charges £95 plus VAT per month and takes care of all your personal and business taxation needs.
-Which is much less than may umbrella companies who can easily charge over £100 plus VAT a month, especially if your umbrella solution charges you a percentage based on your contract rate.
+This is much less than many umbrella companies who can easily charge over £100 plus VAT a month, especially if your umbrella solution charges you a percentage based on your contract rate.

-- In addition to the 5% allowance for administration costs you could also claim for costs such as travel, pension contributions, direct training, umbrella/accountancy fees.
+- In addition to the 5% allowance for administration costs you could also claim for costs such as travel, pension contributions, direct training and umbrella/accountancy fees.
 However you can also claim for these through an umbrella company.

-- Once your limited company is setup you can use the company for your next contract too, which could be outside of IR35.
+- Once your limited company is set up you can use the company for your next contract too, which could be outside IR35.

 Calculating your take home pay inside IR35